FreunzWa/FW_sync/medicine/womens/other/red_cell_isoimmunisation.md

 - red cell antigens that are targets
     + can kill Red cell antigens
         * Rhesus D/E/c/K (anti-D is the largest problem)
-        * Kell/ Kidd/ Duffy (antiAbs also kill red cells)
+        * Kell/ Kidd/ Duffy (antiAbs also kill bone marrow - that is why Kell kills == more profound anaemia)
         * MNS (anti M/N/S)
     + harmless
-        * ABO: anti-A and B are harmless @IgM
+        * ABO: anti-A and B are harmless @IgM does not pass into the fetus @placenta
         * Lewis: fetal red cell does not express the lewis antigen
         * P antigens: IgM
 - epidemiology